He would not leave his mother behind.

 The man who called himself Beorgan reached into his cloak and fumbled around a bit.

 Beorgan began to feel around in his pockets, reaching first here, then there.
-“They are, they, right here,” he said, only to pull string and stones out of pocket, but no paper.
-“Oh, here, here they are,” he announced, dipping his hand in under the neckline of his shirt and pulling out two pieces of paper; he showed them to Drefan.
+“They are, they, right here,” he said, only to pull string and stones out of one pocket, but no paper.
+“Oh, here, here they are,” he announced, dipping his hand in under the neckline of his shirt and pulling out two pieces of paper.
+He showed them to Drefan.

 “Bring them to me,” the Guardsman said.
 Slowly, Beorgan walked toward the horsed man, quickly turning to Agon and winking.
-In that brief instant when their eyes met, Agon remembered where he had first seen him.
-More than twenty years previously, on the steep banks of a swiftly flowing river near Pengwir, the man had emerged from the shadows (just as he had that day), right after Agon had picked up a sword.
-He had found it, half buried in the dirt, the skeletal remains of a hand still clinging to the hilt.
-When he had cried out that he saw a blade and pointed to it, his playmates thought he was just imagining things.
-Only after he had held it up did they believe that he had found something.
+In that brief instant when their eyes met, Agon suddenly remembered the first time he had seen this protector.
+More than twenty years previously, on the steep banks of a swiftly flowing river near Pengwir, the man had emerged from the shadows (just as he had that day) right after Agon had picked up a sword.
+It had been lying half buried in the dirt, the skeletal remains of a hand still clinging to the hilt.
+When he had cried out that he saw a blade, his playmates thought he was just imagining things.
+Only after he had held it up did they believe his words.

 When, twenty years later, Beorgan passed Agon with the “Permissions” in hand, the gray-eyed fugitive’s eyes were drawn to something glinting just above the back hem of the heavyset man’s cloak—and below the lower limit of his unkempt hair.
-Agon stared at the half-hidden pommel of the sword, and bit his lip to prevent any sound of astonishment from coming forth.
+Agon stared at the half-hidden pommel, and bit his lip to prevent any sound of astonishment from coming forth.
 He had often dreamed of that blade.

 Beorgan handed up the papers.
 Drefan perused them.

 “These do not look official.
 Shouldn’t there, uh, shouldn’t there be a wax seal?”